pbrubaker/perforce-mini/README.md

       # the data directory on the host system.
       - PERFORCE_UID=1000
       - PERFORCE_GID=1000
       # Enable Unicode support on the server.
-Set to '1' or 'true to enable.
+Set to '1' or 'true' to enable.
       - $UNICODE=false
       # Enable case insensitivity support on the server.
-Set to '1' or 'true to enable.
+Set to '1' or 'true' to enable.
       - $CASE_INSENSITIVE=true
     ports:
       # The port to expose.
 Make sure it matches the P4PORT environment variable.